mcneel/developer.rhino3d.com/content/en/guides/general/contributing/index.md

 ## Report Bugs

 Whenever you encounter something that doesn't work as it should, we'd love it if you could file a bug report.
-At McNeel, we use [YouTrack](http://mcneel.myjetbrains.com/youtrack/) to track issues and bugs.
-YouTrack requires that you create a login.
-The vast majority of bugs are visible to the public.
-Please report issues or bugs with our APIs or SDKs on YouTrack.
+Please report issues or bugs with our APIs or SDKs on the appropriate Discourse category, above.

 ## This website